 Head off Dark Alleys

-Travelling in a public area is always better and safer than traveling in a place that is regarded as a private or abandoned place.
+Traveling in a public area is always better and safer for solo female travel in India.
+Try to avoid traveling to places that are regarded as private or abandoned places.

 Ignore staring and unwanted attention